Frequently Asked Questions - OCR FM

 Simply complete our online form for a Community Calendar Event or email email@example.com.
 Info will be distributed to relevant shows for gig plugs and airplay in the lead up to your gig, at the presenter’s discretion plus local gigs will be added to our Community Calendar.

-Email email@example.com with your request and it will be forward to an appropriate program.
-Due to the large number of approaches we receive, please note that we may not be able to respond to every request.
+Email firstname.lastname@example.org with your request and it will be forward to an appropriate program.
+Due to the large number of enquiries we receive, please note that we may not be able to respond to every request.

 - As part of a promotional campaign.
 Under OCR FM's licence, we are restricted to broadcasting five minutes of promotional announcements per hour, and on-air giveaways are counted in that time.
 To book, contact the OCR FM on (03) 52 321 991, or email email@example.com.